-Laser weapons are entering the fleet and could contribute to defensive AAW in the next decade.
-The Navy deployed a laser in summer 2014 aboard the AFSB-I USS Ponce in the Arabian Gulf for experimentation and to develop concepts of operation (Figure 9).97 This 33-kilowatt (kW) solid-state laser uses fiber-optic cable as the lasing medium and will only be able to defeat small UAVs, small boats, and EO/IR sensors.
-The Navy's Solid State Laser Technology Maturation (SSL-TM) program plans to deliver a 100- to 150-kW laser in 2016 capable of defeating larger UAVs and fast attack craft (FAC).98 Further, the Navy anticipates fielding a 300- to 500-kW solid-state laser in the early 2020s that would be capable of defeating ASCMs at about 10 nm.99 The Navy has no plans right now, however, to transition a mature laser onto a combatant ship.
+Directed energy weapons are entering the fleet and could contribute to defensive AAW in the next decade.
+The Navy deployed a laser in summer 2014 aboard the AFSB-I USS Ponce in the Arabian Gulf for experimentation and to develop concepts of operation (Figure 10).101 This 33-kilowatt (kW) solid-state laser uses fiber-optic cable as the lasing medium and will only be able to defeat small UAVs, small boats, and EO/IR sensors.
+The Navy's Solid State Laser Technology Maturation (SSL-TM) program plans to deliver a 100- to 150-kW laser capable of defeating larger UAVs and fast attack craft (FAC).102 Further, the Navy anticipates fielding a 300- to 500-kW solid-state laser in the early 2020s that would be capable of defeating ASCMs at about 10 nm.103 The Air Force demonstrated an HPRF weapon in 2014 and is pursuing upgraded versions today that could be repurposed for AAW.104